xitu/gold-miner/article/2020/5-useful-things-the-spread-operator-can-do-in-javascript.md

 # 5 Useful Things The Spread Operator Can Do in JavaScript

-#### Write a Better and Clean JavaScript Code with The Spread Operator

 ![Image Created with ❤️️ By Mehdi Aoussiad.](https://cdn-images-1.medium.com/max/3980/1*IhLMLpHPrIWgtsBuh5Tueg.jpeg)

 ## Introduction